Varriount/number_files/readme.rst

 Changes
 =======

-This is stable version 0.2.0.
+This is development version 0.2.1.
 For a list of changes see the `docs/changes.rst file <docs/changes.rst>`_.

 Git branches